 There are a number of funding sources for Smith undergraduates to help cover costs associated with special programs or needs, unanticipated events or emergencies.

-Smith expects all students to budget for books as part of their financial planning for college.
-Students whose book costs exceed their budgeted allowance may apply for aid from several sources on campus.
-Funds are awarded as book credit usable at the Grécourt Bookstore in the Campus Center.
+You should include a budget for books as part of your financial planning for college.
+If the books you need exceed your budget, you can apply for help.
+Funds are awarded as book credit that you may use at the Grécourt Bookshop in the Campus Center.

 Magic Funds for Ada Comstock Scholars

-Magic Grants are intended to help Ada Comstock Scholars reach their highest potential by underwriting some of the expenses associated with internships, independent research and travel, creative and artistic projects, and the development of innovative ideas and business plans.
+Magic Grants help selected Ada Comstck Scholars with some of the expenses associated with internships, independent research and travel, creative and artistic projects, and the development of innovative ideas and business plans.
 See the Dean of the College website for more information.

 If you are a senior or an alumna beginning your first year of graduate studies, you are eligible to apply for an Alumnae Scholarship.
 Awards are competitive and require a recommendation from your department.
 Students who receive awards are expected to pursue full-time graduate study.
 There are three different grants:

 One scholarship awarded for the first year of graduate study in a course of advanced study in the field of Biblical literature or philosophy of religion.
 This scholarship may be divided.